Faisal-AlDhuwayhi/Finding-Donors/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)
+You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html).

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+It's recommended to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code